 In addition to promoting the education of today's youth, he is an avid researcher and scholar with emphases on race, gender, and cultural politics, having published in journals such as the College Language Association Journal, Third Stone Journal, and the South Atlantic Review in addition to a number of edited volumes.
 He has served as editor of Critical Insights: Harlem Renaissance (2015) as well as Critical Insights: Civil Rights Literature, Past and Present (2017) and is currently editing a special double issue of The Langston Hughes Review on Sterling A. Brown and an edited volume titled Zora Neale Hurston in Context for Cambridge University Press.
-He serves in his second term as president of the Langston Hughes Society and the assistant treasurer of the College Language Association.
+He serves in his second term as president of the Langston Hughes Society.

 When he is not in the classroom or producing scholarship, he can be found writing poetry and creative non-fiction addressing issues of social justice, identity, and race.
 For additional information about Dr. Varlack and his work, please visit his website at ChristopherAllenVarlack.com.

 - Topic: Diasporic Journeys: Displacement, Transplantation, and Migration in